 - Expected Term.
 We do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term due to the limited period of time stock-based awards have been exercisable since the completion of our IPO in July 2015.
 As a result, we used the simplified method to calculate the expected term estimate based on the vesting and contractual terms of the option.
-Under the simplified method, the expected term is equal to the average of the stock-based award's weighted average vesting period and its contractual term. - Volatility.
-As we do not have a significant trading history for our common stock, the expected stock price volatility for our common stock was estimated by taking the average historic volatility of the common stock of a group of comparable publicly traded companies over a period equivalent to the expected term.
+Under the simplified method, the expected term is equal to the average of the stock-based award's weighted average vesting period and its contractual term. - Expected Stock Price Volatility.
+As we do not have a significant trading history for our common stock, we determined the expected volatility using a combination of the average historical volatility of a group of comparable publicly traded companies and our own common stock.